Bachelor of Economics with Bachelor of Finance

-Electives Two Level II Electives Year level 3 and 4 Core Courses CORPFIN 3501: Portfolio Theory & Management III
+Electives One Level II elective Year Level 3 and 4 Core courses CORPFIN 3501: Portfolio Theory and Management III

-CORPFIN 3502: Options, Futures & Risk Management III and/or Financial Modelling: Tools & Techniques III
+CORPFIN 3502: Options, Futures and Risk Management III or MATHS 3012 Financial Modelling: Tools and Techniques III

 Electives Two Level III Finance courses

 Core courses ECON 3525: Economic Policy Analysis III Electives Three Economics Level III courses

 Note: This is an indicative study plan and subject to change.
 Please visit Study Plans for useful guides to help plan enrolment.